Colorado secretary of state calls Trump a ‘liar,’ vows to see ballot lawsuit through

 “To say that a section of the 14th Amendment is election interference and considering how to uphold the Constitution is election interference is un-American,” she continued.
 “We know that the former president is a liar who will do everything he can to hold onto power.”

-Griswold and Trump were both named in a recent lawsuit filed by Citizens for Responsibility and Ethics in Washington (CREW), which argues that the former president is disqualified from the 2024 ballot under the 14th Amendment’s Section 3 — also dubbed the insurrection clause.
+Griswold and Trump were both named in a recent lawsuit filed by Citizens for Responsibility and Ethics in Washington, which argues that the former president is disqualified from the 2024 ballot under the 14th Amendment’s Section 3 — also dubbed the insurrection clause.

 “Section 3 of the 14th Amendment clearly lays out in very clear terms that if someone swears to uphold the Constitution, they are disqualified from holding office if they go and engage in insurrection, rebellion, or aid or comfort to the enemies of the Constitution,” she said.